learningequality/kolibri-docs/docs/manage/facilities.rst

 #.
 Click the :guilabel:`SYNC` button for the desired facility.
 #.
 Any device that has Kolibri running in the local network should appear in the **Select network address** window.
 Select the network address of the device you want to sync with.
 #.
 Syncing process will start immediately and you will see the task progress bar in the **Facilities** page.
-When the import process is completed you can open the task manager and review the size of the sent and received data.
+When the sync process is completed you can open the task manager and review the size of the sent and received data.

 .. warning:: **Firewals** may impede your ability to see other devices in your local network, or add them as source.
 If you are unable to see other devices, make sure to: